Duff McKagan

 In addition to his musical career, McKagan has established himself as a writer.
 He has written weekly columns on a wide variety of topics for SeattleWeekly.com, Playboy.com, and ESPN.com.
-Previously a high school drop-out, he attended Seattle University's Albers School of Business and Economics in the early 2000s, and subsequently founded the wealth management firm Meridian Rock.
+Previously a high school dropout, he attended Seattle University's Albers School of Business and Economics in the early 2000s, and subsequently founded the wealth management firm Meridian Rock.

 Early life

-Michael Andrew McKagan grew up in Seattle's largely working-class University District, the youngest of eight children born to Marie and Elmer "Mac" McKagan.
-He has been called "Duff" since toddlerhood, to which he once referred as "an Irish thing".
+Michael Andrew McKagan was born February 5, 1964, and grew up in Seattle's largely working-class University District, the youngest of eight children born to Marie and Elmer "Mac" McKagan.
+He has been called "Duff" since toddlerhood; he has referred to the nickname as "an Irish thing".
 Following his parents' divorce, his mother supported the family by taking a job as a medical stenographer.
 His brother Bruce taught him how to play bass and he further developed his skills by playing along with the albums 1999 by Prince and Damaged by Black Flag.
-In his autobiography, It's So Easy (And Other Lies), McKagan said that he fashioned himself after punk bassists such as Barry Adamson of Magazine and Paul Simonon of the Clash, and also Lemmy Kilmister of Motörhead.
+In his autobiography It's So Easy (And Other Lies), McKagan wrote that he fashioned himself after punk bassists such as Barry Adamson of Magazine and Paul Simonon of the Clash, and also Lemmy Kilmister of Motörhead.

 Although an honors student, McKagan dropped out of Roosevelt High School in the tenth grade.
 He then worked as a pastry chef for the Great American Food and Beverage Company while earning his GED.
 He was later awarded an honorary diploma after speaking at the class of 2012's graduation ceremony.